 Liam woke up in a hospital bed.
-Dan was sitting on a chair next to him, reading with a disgusted face one of those gossip magazines abandoned on the bedside table by some other patient.
+Dan was sitting on a chair next to him, reading one of those gossip magazines abandoned on the bedside table with a disgusted face.

 “Shitty… am I dying?”

 Dan smiled at him.
 “No, you’re fine.
-You’ll get a big bump, but nothing more than that.
+You’ll get a big bump, but nothing worse.
 The nurse wants you to call your parents.
 Legally they need to be informed you’re here, or something like that.”

 “I see,” Liam let out a sigh of relief.
 “Will the nurse believe me if I just said I called them?
 I don’t want them to worry if it’s nothing serious.”

 “Won’t they notice anyway?”

 “I’ll just say I fell from the stairs.
 Old but gold,” he hinted a smile.

 Dan returned him a sad smile.
 “It’s your choice, Liam.”

 Hearing Dan say his name like that made Liam’s heart ache.
 He sat on the bed and hugged him, holding tight to the back of his shirt.
 Dan passed an arm around his shoulders.

 “I thought that if I was going to die, I could ask you for a goodbye kiss,” Liam told him.